Pūkorokoro-Miranda

 The shorebird area and habitat at Pūkorokoro-Miranda has been significantly degraded and reduced in size.
 Water quality is predominantly degraded due to increased levels of suspended sediment.
 Much of this has been caused by various productive land uses in the surrounding catchments and the highly modified hydrology and drainage system that has been put in place to reduce inundation and flooding for landowners in the lower catchments.

-Living Water’s key focus is restoring and reconnecting a rural freshwater ecosystem and sensitive coastal environment using a community-led ‘mountains to sea’ approach
+Living Water’s key focus was restoring and reconnecting a rural freshwater ecosystem and sensitive coastal environment using a community-led ‘mountains to sea’ approach

 • 6,000ha total catchment area